Who bipolar disorder treatment?

 If you have been diagnosed with bipolar disorder, you will need to see your health care team regularly throughout your life to make sure your treatment is working well for you.
-Because people with cyclothymia have a higher risk of developing full-blown bipolar disorder, it's a condition that needs to be managed and treated.
-Episodes of depression are treated slightly differently in bipolar disorder, since taking antidepressants alone can cause a relapse.
-Identifying a new mental health condition, Disruptive Mood Dysregulation Disorder (DMDD), could affect how bipolar disorder is diagnosed in children.
+Episodes of depression are treated slightly differently in bipolar disorder since taking antidepressants alone can cause a relapse.
+Identifying Disruptive Mood Dysregulation Disorder (DMDD) could affect how bipolar disorder is diagnosed in children.

 Cassandra Laudat